Wake Island Airfield: Postwar service

 In 1950, Wake Island was a stop on Pan Am's round-the-world service between San Francisco and New York City, with the airline operating double-decker Boeing 377 Stratocruiser propliners into the airfield.
 Westbound Pan Am flights continued on to Guam, Tokyo, and other destinations in Asia before proceeding to Europe and New York City while eastbound flights operated a Henderson Field (Midway Atoll)-Honolulu-San Francisco routing.

 During the Korean War, the airfield was the site of a face-to-face meeting between President Harry Truman and General Douglas MacArthur in October 1950, which presaged Truman's dismissal of MacArthur in April 1951.

 By 1969, Wake Island was a scheduled stop on a round trip transpacific flight operated by Pan Am between San Francisco and Saigon in the former country of South Vietnam.
 This passenger service was operated twice a week with a Boeing 707 intercontinental jetliner.
 These flights also served Honolulu and Guam nonstop from Wake Island.

 At the same time, Pan Am was operating daily all cargo flights into Wake Island with a Boeing 707 jet freighter.
 Depending on the day of the week, this all cargo service was flown into Wake Island on a westbound route that included New York City, Los Angeles, Travis Air Force Base in northern California (which was a flag stop for military cargo and mail), San Francisco and Honolulu.
-The Pan Am 707 jet freighter was continuing all cargo service, westbound to Guam, Tokyo, Saigon, and Hong Kong.
+The Pan Am 707 jet freighter operated continuing all cargo service westbound from Wake Island to Guam, Tokyo, Saigon, and Hong Kong.

 Pan Am subsequently discontinued all flights into Wake Island by the early 1970s, thus ending many years of passenger and cargo air service.
 Wake Island was one of the smallest destinations, population-wise, to receive scheduled Pan Am jet service.
-A Pan Am 747 visited the airfield in November 1985 on a transpacific tour to commemorate the first China Clipper flight.
+A Pan Am Boeing 747 visited the airfield in November 1985 on a transpacific tour to commemorate the first China Clipper flight.